Do you need a passport in a hurry?

 Our priority processing service guarantees that your passport will be produced within two business days of us receiving everything we need from you.
 You should allow extra time for your application to reach a passport office by mail, and for your passport to be sent to you by registered priority mail (unless you arrange to collect it personally).

-The service is not available in all circumstances, including for:
+The service is not available in all circumstances such as:

 - child passport applications that do not include full parental consent